 - The footer of El Goonish Shive states that it "is a comic about a group of teenagers who face both real life and bizarre, supernatural situations.
 It is a comedy mixed with drama and is recommended for audiences thirteen and older."

 - There's an in-story example in Alien Hand Syndrome that may double as "Blind Idiot" Translation.
 A porn comic has a tiny warning label reading "For exciting adult only!"

-- The Dumbing of Age strip for May 25th, 2016 came with a content warning bigger than the strip itself.
-It involved a flashback to Becky finding out her mother had committed suicide.
+- The Dumbing of Age strip for May 25th, 2016 initially came with a content warning bigger than the strip itself (link is a Wayback Machine archive).
+It involved a flashback to Becky finding out her mother had attempted suicide.

 - Due to the focus of Forest Hill becoming increasingly about child sexual abuse and getting more explicit, the author has added a warning to the website that the comic should not be read by children without permission from a parent.